yairEO/console-colors/README.md

     const logger = consoleColor()
     logger.red.bgWhite.bold.log("this is the preferred way")

-    // or globally overloadnig the `console` object consoleColor( window.console )
+    // or globally overloading the `console` object consoleColor( window.console )
     console.big.bold.silver.log("this is not very recommended")